Zephalon/ImageDownsampler/README.md

 ### Advanced

 ImageDownsampler also accepts raw canvas data.
 This can be used to downsample a canvas object, to analyse very large images line by line or to do a partial analysis.
-Use your own function to get the raw data or use ImageDownsample's 'get' function to retrieve it from a an preloaded image object.
+Use your own function to get the raw data or use ImageDownsample's 'get' function to retrieve it from a preloaded image object.

 ```html
    var image = new Image();